 LAF Case Study Investigations

-The Landscape Architecture Foundation (LAF) Case Study Investigation program pairs academic researchers with practitioners to evaluate the performance of landscape architectural projects in the U.S. and internationally.
-For the past few years, Design Workshop has collaborated with teams from Utah State University and Kansas State University to measure the performance of several of the firm's master-planned communities, streetscapes, parks and single-family residences.
-The case studies below are published on the LAF website as a resource for designers, municipalities and clients.
+The Landscape Architecture Foundation (LAF) Case Study Investigation program pairs academic researchers with practitioners to evaluate the performance of built landscape architectural projects.
+Since 2011, Design Workshop has collaborated with teams from Utah State University, Kansas State University, University of Texas Austin, University of Texas Arlington and University of Nebraska Lincoln on triple-bottom-line case studies of several of the firm's master-planned communities, streetscapes, parks, plazas and single-family residences.
+The case studies below are published at landscapeperformance.org as a resource for designers, clients, developers and municipalities.